Integrated product design

 Study internationally

 Coburg University of Applied Sciences offers the opportunity to complete a study or practical semester abroad.
-To this end, Coburg University of applied sciences and arts maintains relationships with foreign partner universities.
-Further information is available from the university’s Study Abroad service.
+To this end, Coburg University of Applied Sciences maintains relationships with foreign partner universities.
+Further information is available from the university's Study Abroad service.

 Course content and schedule

 Product design is a multifaceted discipline.
 That is why the course offers interdisciplinary teaching.
 We attach great importance to a solid technical education.
 The curriculum includes subjects such as materials, design theory, mechanics, lightweight construction, ergonomics, technical drawing and new production technologies, such as digitalized manufacturing.
-The course has its own materials laboratory where you can familiarize yourself with a wide variety of materials.
+The course has its own materials laboratory where you can familiarize yourself with a wide range of materials.
 Business administration is also part of the curriculum.
-You will learn to think commercially, especially in numerous projects with companies.
-Here, products are developed under “real” conditions.
+You will learn how to think commercially, especially in numerous projects with companies.
+Products are developed here under "real" conditions.
 Some student designs have already made it onto the shelves of retailers!

 Theoretical foundations